 Children in the Classroom

-Children of staff or students as well as other persons not enrolled in courses at Saint Paul College are not permitted in the classrooms, labs, or shops without special permission from the Administrative Office.
+Children of employees or students as well as other persons not enrolled in courses at the college are not permitted in the classrooms, labs, or shops with the exception of College sponsored special events.
+Children are not to be left unattended on campus.

-You are responsible for dressing in a manner that will not disrupt your education or the education, health, and safety of others.
-In some programs, you may be required to wear a special uniform.
-If you are studying in an area where there is a chance of accidental injury, such as shops and laboratories, you may be required to wear safety glasses, helmets, or other protective clothing.
-A good guideline to follow is to dress as you would for your future place of employment.
-In some programs, specific dress codes may be included in the program handbook.
+Students are responsible for dressing in a manner that will not disrupt the education, health, and safety of self or others.
+In some programs, students may be required to wear a special uniform.
+If so, these will be in a specified program handbook.
+Students may be required to wear safety glasses, helmets, or other protective clothing in shops or laboratories with higher accident injury potential.
+Students are encouraged to dress as one would in the future place of employment.

 Field Trips/Industry Visitation